salimhossain/SharePoster/README.txt

 = How It Works =

 1. Create or edit a WordPress post
-2. Click "Get SharePoster Poster" from the post editor sidebar
+2. Click "Get SharePoster Image" from the post editor sidebar
 3. Customize the poster with your preferred settings
 4. Download and share on social media